rrenla/livelesson-git/README.md

 'git rebase -i <HASH>^': use ^ to include that commit in interactive rebase

-'git stash' or 'git commit': to save work before moving branches
+'git stash' or 'git commit': to save work before moving branches 'stash' is temporary
+'git stash list': see your stashed commits
+'git stash apply': apply your last stashed commit
+'git stash clear': clean up your stashes